HudsonNock/Air-Hockey-Sim/README.md

 **Report and Details**

 The first half of the project (the first 8 months) and its full in depth report is linked below.
 This covers the simulation design, vision calibrations, and reinforcement learning setup.
-However, note that much of the content in this final report has since been improved, including the reinforcement learning state space and reward function, as well as puck collision dynamics modeling and firmware.
+The second half of the project (last 8 months) is also included, covering the firmware, system dynamics, puck collision dynamics, reinforcement learning updates, and mechanical improvements.
+The project was spaced with a four month break between the two halves.

-First Half of Project: [Final Report](docs/2509-AIAirHockey-FinalReport.pdf)
+First Half of Project: [Final Report](docs/2509-AIAirHockey-FinalReport.pdf) Second Half of the Project: [Final Report](docs/2550__AI_Air_Hockey_Final_Report.pdf)

 Below we give short outlines for each system, many of the technical details are outlined in the final report.